Skip to content

 • The bubble bath is ready!

-You can choose and define the scents according to your personal preferences.
-Fresh flowers also make a good bath additive.
+You can choose and define the fragrance notes according to your personal taste.
+Fresh flowers also make a great bath additive.

-And now: turn on the music and candles, jump into the bath, grab a straw and activate the DIY whirlpool.
+And now: Turn on the music and candles, jump into the tub, grab a straw, and activate the DIY whirlpool.
 Happy bubbling!

-Sorry to wake you up from your plastic-free bubble dream, but we really want to get something off our chest: the water you are currently using to soften your skin is not even part of some people's daily ration.
-Clean water is a human right that over 2.2 billion people worldwide currently have no access to.
-Quite a lot, right?
+Sorry to wake you up from your plastic-free bubble dream again, but we really want to get something off our chest: The water you're currently using to soften your skin isn't even part of some people's daily ration.
+Clean water is a human right, and more than 2.2 billion people worldwide currently lack access to it.
+That's quite a lot, isn't it?
 We want drinking water for everyone because water is a human right.
-In addition to our own drinking water and climate protection project WASH'n'soul, we have therefore initiated a campaign for World Water Day : water is political.
-In doing so, we explain why water is political and what secure access to clean drinking water is all about.
+In addition to our own drinking water and climate protection project WASH'n'soul, we've therefore initiated a campaign for World Water Day : water is political.
+With it, we're raising awareness about why water is political and what secure access to clean drinking water entails.

 mehr artikel